-If you want to be successful in not only real estate but life, these books will give you the theory, the how-to, and most important of all, the mindset that you need.
+If you want to successful in not only real estate but life, these books will give you the theory, the how-to, and most important of all, the mindset that you need.

 Considering how the internet and globalization are changing the way business is done faster than at any other time in the history of the world, I am here to tell you that you better invest in yourself.
 You are no longer just competing with your next door neighbor Tom for business, you’re competing with Amal from India and Chao from China.
 And however many billion others are out there.